 Our vision is to plant multiethnic churches, committed to the ministry of reconciliation of people back to God, to one another, and to the local church.

 HOW WE GROW

 Journey is designed to help you become a fully-devoted follower of Jesus Christ.
 From the initial decision to find out more about the vision of Emmaus Church, to a fulfilling leadership role on our team, we will provide you with a path to experience growth and fulfillment.

-This is our discovery class where you’ll discover how God can use your personality mixed with your gifts to make a difference in the lives around you.
+Step Two will help you discover how God can use your personality mixed along with your gifts to make a difference in the lives around you.

-Once you attend this orientation you will have a chance to meet our team captains that will help direct you on how to get involved and join the SERVE TEAM!
+In addition you will have a chance to meet out team captains who will help direct you on how to get involved and join our serve team.

 WHAT WE BELIEVE

 There is one God (Deuteronomy 6:4), who is infinitely perfect (Matthew 5:48), existing eternally in three persons: Father, Son, and Holy Spirit (Matthew 28:19).
 Jesus Christ is the true God and the true man (Philippians 2:6–11).
 He was conceived by theHoly Spirit and born of the virgin Mary (Luke 1:34–38).
 He died upon the cross, the Just for the unjust (1 Peter 3:18), as a substitutionary sacrifice (Hebrews 2:9), and all who believe in Him are justified on the ground of His shed blood (Romans 5:9).
 He arose from the dead according to the Scriptures (Acts 2:23–24).
 He is now at the right hand of Majesty on high as our great High Priest (Hebrews 8:1).
 He will come again to establish His kingdom, righteousness and peace (Matthew 26:64)